DongyangLin/AI-and-Machine-Learning-Projects/Final_Report.md

 ## Abstract:

 This project investigates the application of clustering techniques and dimensionality reduction methods in data analysis.
 Implementing K-means and Soft K-means algorithms in Python using Numpy, we evaluate their performance on a diverse dataset with seven input features and three distinct labels.
-The project explores clustering effectiveness without label information, assesses the impact of setting K=10, and introduces non-local split-and-merge moves to enhance algorithmic accuracy.
+The project explores clustering effectiveness without label information and introduces non-local split-and-merge moves to enhance algorithmic accuracy.
 Additionally, dimensionality reduction techniques, PCA and Linear Autoencoder, are implemented to showcase their versatility.

 ## Keywords: